B.A., Honors Bachelor of Arts (Classics: Latin, Greek, and Philosophy) and History, Xavier University, 2014

 Ph.D., United States History and Public History, expected 2020

 My research interests are in 18th and 19th century United States history, particularly regarding race, slavery, and abolition.
-My dissertation examines the lives of the enslaved people who belonged to the Society of Jesus in the Missouri Province during the ninteenth century.
+My dissertation examines the lives of the enslaved people who belonged to the Society of Jesus during the nineteenth century.
 Within the realm of public history, I am interested in museums and historic sites, especially museums of memory and conscience and museum ethics.
 I have recently been studying how institutions, particularly institutions of higher learning, are attempting to reconcile with their histories of racism and slaveholding.

 Award of Merit for the "Chrysler Village History Project," American Association for State and Local History Leadership in History Awards, 2017